lonnieezell/Bonfire/bonfire/docs/routes.md

 ### Customizing Resourceful Routes

-While the standard naming convention provided by the <tt>resources</tt> Route method will often serve you well, you may find that you need to customize the route to easily control where your URL's route to.
+While the standard naming convention provided by the `resources` Route method will often serve you well, you may find that you need to customize the route to easily control where your URL's route to.

 #### Specifying a controller to use

-You can pass an array of options into the <tt>resources</tt> method as the second parameter.
-By specifying a <tt>controller</tt> key, you will tell the router to replace all instances of the original route with the defined controller, like:
+You can pass an array of options into the `resources` method as the second parameter.
+By specifying a `controller` key, you will tell the router to replace all instances of the original route with the defined controller, like:

     Route::resources('photos', array('controller' => 'images'));

-Will recognize incoming paths beginning with <tt>/photos</tt> but will route to the <tt>images</tt> controller:
+Will recognize incoming paths beginning with `/photos` but will route to the `images` controller:

 #### Specifying the module to use

-You can also specify a module to use in the options array by passing a <tt>module</tt> key.
+You can also specify a module to use in the options array by passing a `module` key.
 This is helpful when the module and controller share different names.

     Route::resources('photos', array('module' => 'gallery', 'controller' => 'images'));

-Will recognize incoming paths beginning with <tt>/photos</tt> but will route to the <tt>gallery/images</tt> module and controller.
+Will recognize incoming paths beginning with `/photos` but will route to the `gallery/images` module and controller.

 #### Constraining the {id} format

 By default, the {id} used in the routing allows any letter, lower- or upper-case, any digit (0-9), a dash (-) and an underscore(_).
-If you need to restrict the {id} to another format, you may use the <tt>constraint</tt> option to pass a new, valid, format string:
+If you need to restrict the {id} to another format, you may use the `constraint` option to pass a new, valid, format string:

     Route::resources('photos', array('constraint' => '(:num)'));